FrancaBa/SeaQC-X-Denmark/README.md

 ## Running unittests in command prompt
 1. In command line, change working directory to point to tests.
 2. Run tests in python.
 Several options:
-2.1 Run a specific test in a phython file (use when actively working on code) 2.2 Run all tests in a specific python file (here: to run code for all stations) 2.3 Run all tests in test folder (recommended for more complex changes when changed methods are used by several tests)
+* 2.1.
+Run a specific test in a phython file (use when actively working on code)
+* 2.2.
+Run all tests in a specific python file (here: to run code for all stations)
+* 2.3.
+Run all tests in test folder (recommended for more complex changes when changed methods are used by several tests)

 ```
 cd /dmidata/users/<DMI initials>/greenland_qc
-python -m unittest test_greenland_measurements_qc.Test_QA_Station.test_quality_check_qaqortoq
+python -m unittest tests.test_greenland_measurements_qc.Test_QA_Station.test_quality_check_qaqortoq
-python -m unittest test_greenland_measurements_qc.py
+python -m unittest tests/test_greenland_measurements_qc.py
 python -m unittest
 ```